tfeb/tfeb-lisp-hax/README.md

     ...))
 ```

-This is oftern slower than the alternative, because `with-vector-accumulators` can't (portably) know that the vector is a `simple-array`[^6] and so can only insert a declaration that it's an array, which typically slows down access a lot.
+This is often slower than the alternative, because `with-vector-accumulators` can't (portably) know that the vector is a `simple-array`[^6] and so can only insert a declaration that it's an array, which typically slows down access a lot.
 It can insert a `simple-array` declaration when it makes the array, and neither`fill-pointer` or `adjustable` are given (or are a literal `nil`): in all other cases it will assume just `array`.
 If a literal element type is given then it will assume that is correct, even when the array is passed in, and insert a declaration for it.

 In my experience arrays which are explicitly adjustable or which have fill pointers suck for performance.
 Assuming arrays are contiguous in memory, then `adjust-array` almost certainly has to copy the entire array whenever it's growing an array: any savings from not copying the header are outweighed by the gain from faster element access.